 How do I play a sound or music file in Windows?

-Tip: This document contains information and help for users who want to know how to play a sound, music, or other audio file.
+Tip: This page contains information and help for users who want to know how to play a sound, music, or other audio file.
 See the sound card help and troubleshooting section if your sound is not working.

 To play a sound, music, or other audio file in Windows requires that you use a media player program that is capable of playing that audio file.
 Below is a listing of different audio formats and media players that are capable of playing them.

 Microsoft Windows comes with the Microsoft Windows Media Player (shown in the picture) that is capable of playing .AIFF, .ASF, .AU, .CDA, .MID, .MP3, .WAV, and .WMA audio files.

 To open Windows Media Player and play the file, follow the steps below.